christopherbolduc/amazon-in-dashboard/README.md

   Evaluated promo effectiveness by category—tracking changes in AOV, revenue contribution, and overall sales impact.

 - **Return & Cancellation Risk**
-  Scatter plots surface styles with elevated return or cancellation rates, flagging priority items based on volume and percentage thresholds.
+  Scatter plots reveal styles with elevated return or cancellation rates, flagging priority items based on volume and percentage thresholds.

 - **Dynamic Interactions**
   Two toggles allow users to switch between Sales, Orders, and Units, and adjust the number of top styles displayed (Top 5, 10, or 25).